 Resolved issues are Known Issues which were not fixed as part of the previous release lifecycle, but which have now been resolved in the latest release.
 They can also be issues found during testing of the current release, which were resolved before the final deployment of the Production release.
 Finally they can be issues which were reported or found during the testing phase, but which have been closed without any action taken.

 The Resolved Issues for the current SNOMED CT International edition can be found here:

 3.3.
 Technical updates

 3.3.1.
 RF2 package format

-For future reference, the RF2 package convention dictates that it contains all relevant files, regardless of whether or not there is content to be included in each particular release.
-Therefore, the package contains a mixture of files which contain both header rows and content data, and also files that are intentionally left blank (including only a header record).
-The reason that these files are not removed from the package is to draw a clear distinction between files that:
+The RF2 package convention dictates that all relevant files are included, regardless of whether or not there is content to be included in each release.
+Therefore, the package contains a mixture of files which contain both header rows and content data, and files that (intentionally) include only header records.
+The reason that these "empty" files are included in the package is to draw a clear distinction between:

 3.3.4.
 Document links

 All links provide information that is correct and current at the time of this Release.
 Updated versions may be available at a later date, but if so these will need to be requested from the relevant SNOMED International teams.